 Well, for the most part anyway.
 It is vacation, after all.

-We’re thrilled to be working with Cheerios Protein again, this time sharing five of our favorite tips for eating healthier with kids on the road.
-What we like is that now Cheerios isn’t just the easy, go-to snack that parents have loved for years, but one that will sustain kids (and let’s be honest, us too) much longer.
-This way we’re managing fewer meltdowns and avoiding terrorizing the people in the seats next to us on the plane.
+Here, we share five of our favorite tips for eating healthier with kids on the road helping us parents manage fewer meltdowns and avoid terrorizing the people in the seats next to us on the plane.
 Not that our kids or yours would ever do that.
 Nope.
 Nuh-uh.

 Here, some of our favorite tips we’ve used over the years, that we hope help keep everyone happy and healthy on your next trip.